blacksoulgem95/sofia-blog/source/_posts/2022-10-01-angular-env.md

     "build": "npm run config && ng build --configuration=production --output-hashing=all",
     "build-dev": "npm run config && ng build --configuration=development --output-hashing=all",
-    "build-local": "npm run config && ng build --configuration=local", "watch": "npm run config && ng build --watch --configuration local", "test": "npm run config && ng test",
+    "build-local": "npm run config && ng build --configuration=local", "watch": "npm run config && ng build --watch --configuration=local", "test": "npm run config && ng test"
-    ...
   }
-  ...
 }
 ```

-<p>And here, folks, is how we parametrize the environment of an Angular application through the environment variables of the machines that build it.</p>
+Now, every time you run `npm run build` or `npm start`, the config script will run first, generating the right
+`environment.ts` from your `.env` file.

+---

+## The Payoff

+With this setup:

+* You only maintain **one template file** (`environment.hbs`).
+* Each machine, CI/CD pipeline, or deployment server can inject its own environment variables.
+* You avoid an explosion of environment files while keeping builds clean and consistent.

+In short, you’ve turned Angular’s environment system into a **flexible, dynamic configuration pipeline**.

+No more clutter, no more duplicated files.
+Just one template, one script, and as many environments as you need.